coreboot/coreboot/Documentation/tutorial/part1.md

 -------

 ### Step 1 summary - Install tools and libraries needed for coreboot
-You installed the minimum additional requirements for ubuntu to download and build coreboot.
-Ubuntu already has most of the other tools that would be required installed by default.
+Depending on your distribution you have installed the minimum additional software requirements to continue with downloading and building coreboot.
+Not every distribution has the tools, that would be required, installed by default.
+In the following we shortly introduce the purpose of the installed packages:

-* `build-essential` is the basic tools for doing builds.
-It comes pre-installed on some Ubuntu flavors, and not on others.
+* `build-essential` or `base-devel` are the basic tools for building software.
 * `git` is needed to download coreboot from the coreboot git repository.
-* `libncurses5-dev` is needed to build the menu for 'make menuconfig'
+* `libncurses5-dev` or `ncurses` is needed to build the menu for 'make menuconfig'
 * `m4, bison, curl, flex, zlib1g-dev, gcc, gnat` and `g++` or `clang` are needed to build the coreboot toolchain. `gcc` and `gnat` have to be of the same version.

-If you started with a different distribution, you might need to install many other items which vary by distribution.
+If you started with a different distribution or package management system you might need to install other packages.
+Most likely they are named sightly different.
+If that is the case for you, we'd like to encourage you to contribute to the project and submit a pull request with an update for this documentation for your system.

 ### Step 2 summary - Download coreboot source tree
 This will download a 'read-only' copy of the coreboot tree.
 This just means